 Sometimes, you may want to add a new administrator account in Windows 11/10 to get administrative privileges or troubleshoot some issues.
-This post will show you the 3 ways to create a Local Administrator Account in Windows 11/10.
+This post shows you 3 ways to create a Local Administrator Account in Windows 11/10.

 We can create a local administrator account in Windows 11/10 in 3 quick and easy ways.
 We’ll explore this topic under the methods outlined below in this section: